 2. Select the demographic data you want to compare

-Using the Target Market panel, add in all the demographics depending on what you want to assess in the report.
+Using the Target Market panel, add in all the demographics you want to assess in the report.
 There are two options here:

 You know what demographic variables describe your ideal customer profile.
 Enter the demographics you know would be helpful for your business and compare which locations outperform the others.

 3. Add in the Anchors and Competitors that define your market